 The first thing you will want to do to optimize your LinkedIn profile is to max out its capabilities.

 To do that, you have to feed the platform quite a bit of information.

 Users who fully complete their profiles are 40x more likely to receive opportunities on LinkedIn.

-To reach All-Star level, you will need to enter information into most of the fields available to you.
-That means you need to write a LinkedIn summary, and add things like projects and volunteer work.
+That means entering information into most of the fields available to you.
+Consider writing a LinkedIn summary, and adding things like projects and volunteer work.

 Simply adding 40 words in the LinkedIn summary section means that your profile is more likely to end up in a search.